SanghwaKo/FlugProject/documents/README.txt

 4. Get flights info when the user's device detects the airport's beacon.
 				-> If the airport, where the users are, has a beacon, the device knows in which airport the users are.
 				-> By using the airport's APIs, the application can get the flights' info which depart from that airport.
-				(After the hackathon, I changed this part, because the airport's api is not open anymore.)
+				(* After the hackathon, I changed this part, because the airport's api is not open anymore.)
 5. Recommends users products -> (Concept) At first, the app shows the users products based on the information from their sns.
 			-> Users decide if they want to keep the product or skip it.
-Whenever they decide, the application send this information to the beacon.
+Whenever they decide, the application sends this information to the beacon.
 			-> Using the learning machine, the beacon can recommend the users only what they would need.
 			(User's traveler-type and their devices' info can be good hints for it)